Robert Bunsen

 30 March 1811 (Note: Sources disagree on Robert Bunsen's exact birth date.
 His parish register, as well as two curricula vitae handwritten by Bunsen himself, document 30 March 1811 as Bunsen's true birth date; however, many later sources cite 31 March as the date.
 According to his biographer Georg Lockemann, Bunsen himself celebrated his birthday on the 31st in his later years.
 Lockemann nevertheless regarded the 30th as the correct date.)

 – 16 August 1899) was a German chemist.
 He investigated emission spectra of heated elements, and discovered caesium in 1860 and rubidium in 1861 with the physicist Gustav Kirchhoff.
 The Bunsen–Kirchhoff Award for spectroscopy is named after Bunsen and Kirchhoff.

 Bunsen also developed several gas-analytical methods, was a pioneer in photochemistry, and did early work in the field of organic arsenic chemistry.
 With his laboratory assistant Peter Desaga, he developed the Bunsen burner, an improvement on the laboratory burners then in use.

 Early life and education

-Bunsen was born in Göttingen, Germany, in 1812, in what is now the state of Lower Saxony in Germany.
+Bunsen was born in Göttingen, Germany, on March 30, 1811, in what is now the state of Lower Saxony in Germany.
 Bunsen was the youngest of four sons of the University of Göttingen's chief librarian and professor of modern philology, Christian Bunsen (1770–1837).

 After attending school in Holzminden, Bunsen matriculated at Göttingen in 1828 and studied chemistry with Friedrich Stromeyer, mineralogy with Johann Friedrich Ludwig Hausmann, and mathematics with Carl Friedrich Gauss.
 After obtaining a PhD in 1831, Bunsen spent 1832 and 1833 traveling in France, Germany, and Austria.
 During his journeys, Bunsen met the scientists Friedlieb Runge (who discovered aniline and in 1819 isolated caffeine), Justus von Liebig in Giessen, and Eilhard Mitscherlich in Bonn.